soitun/dns-proxy-server/docs/content/1-getting-started/running-it/windows/_index.en.md

 * Download the [latest release][5] for Windows
 * Run dps by `dns-proxy-server.exe`

-If you run DPS as administrator (using administrator prompt) then it will capable of configure itself as the [default DNS][6] or check instructions below of how to set DPS as default DNS manually.
+If you run DPS as administrator then it will capable of configure itself as the [default DNS][6] or check instructions below of how to set DPS as default DNS manually.

 ## Configure DPS as default DNS on Windows